Enermod-AS/EnerMod/README.md

 ## 2. Data Preprocessing

-The following steps were applied to prepare the data for modeling:
+The following steps will be applied to prepare the data for modeling:

 1. **Handling Missing Values**
    - Missing measurements were identified and imputed or removed.